 Students are required to take a computer class to fufill the graduation requirements for Presentation College.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

 ❌ Presentation College does not offer services for students with disabilities.

 ✅ Presentation College has distance learning options for students who are interested in taking classes online.

 ✅ Presentation College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-❌ Presentation College does not offer an honors program or a Freshman Honor College..
+❌ Presentation College does not offer an honors program or a Freshman Honor College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.